 In addition to our own match-making process, you can also increase your chances of getting hired to startups in our destinations.
 Go check out our blog post on how to land your dream job abroad yourself!

 That’s just a small bit of everything this program has to offer you.
-Feel free to reach out or dive deeper – you can get involved directly by applying or shoot us a message if you have any further questions about working at a startup in San Francisco or Singapore.
+Feel free to reach out or dive deeper – you can get involved directly by applying or shoot us a message if you have any further questions about working at a startup in San Francisco.

 After all, we’re here to help you grow as much as possible and to help you make the most out of your first career steps in tech!